Computational Reproducibility in Computational Social Science

-However, we argue that this definition is still not sufficient to describe computational reproducibility unambiguously since it neglects two dimensions that are important for its assessment: (i) ``who is the agent that is able to conduct the reproducibility check?'' and (ii) ``what is the computational environment in which the reproducibility check can be conducted?''
+We argue that both definitions are insufficient to describe computational reproducibility unambiguously since they both neglect two dimensions that are important for its assessment: (i) ``who is the agent that is able to conduct the reproducibility check?'' and (ii) ``what is the computational environment in which the reproducibility check can be conducted?''
 Existing definitions for reproducibility lack clarity about those dimensions.
-The Turing Way definition does not specify the agent, whereas the definition by the ASA uses an ambiguous ``you''.\footnote{An interesting sidenote to this is that \citet{claerbout1992electronic} stated in the early 90s that in the future (i.e. now), the judgement of computational reproducibility does not require an expert: ``a clerk can do it.''
-Theoretically, we could also go as inclusive as \citet{claerbout1992electronic} to make this ``by'' question to include all parties, e.g. an indifferent clerk.
-But making this statement exceedingly inclusive also opens up room for people without any proper knowledge in the subject matter to criticize the computational reproducibility of a scientific work.} Without this ambiguity being clarified, one can claim a result to be reproducible when the result is reproduced on a specific laptop used by any original investigator (the first party).
-To be meaningful, we maintain that the ``you'' in the original ASA definition should actually mean all stakeholders: The original investigators who made the claim (first party), and other researchers (third party).
-A potential third group of stakeholders is a ``trusted'' third party.
-For instance, they can be people assigned by the publication outlet or the regulator to conduct the reproducibility check.
-This group of trusted third-party agents should have full access to the original data and perhaps also the original computational environment.
+The Turing Way definition does not specify the agent, whereas the definition by the ASA uses an ambiguous ``you''.
+Without this ambiguity being clarified, ``you'' may refer only to the original investigators (\emph{first party }), all other researchers (\emph{third party}) and/or trusted institutions such as journals that may have verified the reproducibility of the results that they publish (\emph{trusted third party}).

-The Turing Way definition and the ASA definition do not consider the computational environment at all, despite its importance for computational reproducibility.
-We argue that the accessibility of suitable computational environments should be treated as equally important as the accessibility of data and methods and should therefore become an integral part of the definition for computational reproducibility.
+Another drawback of the Turing Way and the ASA definition of reproducibility is that they do not consider the computational environment at all, despite its importance for computational reproducibility.
+We argue that the accessibility of suitable computational environments should be treated as equally important as the accessibility of data and methods.
+Reproducible materials \footnote{Center for Open Science define (reproducible) materials as: Components of the research methodology needed to reproduce the reported procedure and analysis.} should expand and include the information on the computational environment.
+Therefore, the computational environment becomes an integral part of the definition for computational reproducibility.